-Cane Corso Dog: Characteristics, Temperament, Lifespan
+Cane Corso Dog: Characteristics, Lifespan, Caring

 The Cane Corso dog is a breed of mastiff from Italy.
 It is a large breed and used for personal protection, tracking, law enforcement and as a guard dog.
 It is also known as Cane Corso Italiano.